How important is it nowadays to ensure that all my DLLs have non-conflicting base addresses?

 Okay, so let’s go back to the rationale to see if it still applies.

 Does a DLL being loaded away from its preferred base address incur a relocation penalty?
-If you think about it, ASLR means that no DLL ever loads at its preferred address, but we also saw that the kernel makes accommodates for this so that DLLs subjected to ASLR can still share pages, and it does so without forcing the entire DLL to be relocated on initial load.
+If you think about it, ASLR means that no DLL ever loads at its preferred address, but we also saw that the kernel makes accommodations for this so that DLLs subjected to ASLR can still share pages, and it does so without forcing the entire DLL to be relocated on initial load.
 So there is no relocation penalty in the case where the DLL was relocated by ASLR.

 But what if the DLL is relocated for some other reason?
 For example, it could be that the ASLR-chosen base address is not available in the process, because the process already allocated something else at that location.
 In that case, a traditional relocation must take place, and you pay the relocation penalty.